|About | Chairman's Letter | Agenda | Speakers | Attendees|

 Jimmy Ayala is the Division President of Pardee Homes in San Diego.
 Jimmy formerly operated as VP of Project Management and brings more than 15 years of product development, construction, land development and entitlement processing experience to the team.

-Jimmy earned a Bachelor of Science Degree in Urban and Regional Planning from California State Polytechnic University, Pomona, and a M.B.A from San Diego State University.
-Jimmy is also a graduate of LEAD San Diego and is a member of the Board of Directors for the San Diego County Water Authority and the San Diego County Taxpayers Association.
+Jimmy earned a Bachelor of Science Degree in Urban and Regional Planning from California State Polytechnic University, Pomona and a M.B.A from San Diego State University.
+Jimmy is also a graduate of LEAD San Diego and is a member of the Board of Directors for the San Diego County Water Authority and the San Diego Regional Chamber of Commerce.

 Stephen East, Managing Director, Wells Fargo